HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES.md

 - Wireframe types - Low-fidelity, High-fidelity.

-- Principles - Alignment, Contrast, Visual heirarchy, Proximity, Layouts, Whitespace, Consistency.
+- Principles - Alignment, Contrast, Visual hierarchy, Proximity, Layouts, Whitespace, Consistency.

-- UX Testablity
+- UX Testability

-    - Visiblity of System Status - the system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
+  - Visibility of System Status - the system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
 Like showing username on login, showing copy/delete progress windows OS.
-    - Match between system and the real world - the system should speak the user's language, with words, phrases and concepts familier to user.
+  - Match between system and the real world - the system should speak the user's language, with words, phrases and concepts familiar to user.
 Like not using words like `Accept/Decline` but `Save password/Nope`.
-    - Error prevention - like showing auto-compmlete, showing confirm dialog before deleting the record.
+  - Error prevention - like showing auto-complete, showing confirm dialog before deleting the record.
   - Recognition rather than recall - showing dropdown, intellisense

 - The good user experience has 3 desired results – happy, satisfied and productive.
 Our ultimate results should be delighted, contented, and empowered.